Is your neck issue becoming a real pain in the neck?

 The most common causes of neck pain

 To treat neck pain, the first thing is to identify the cause, enabling the Physiotherapist to prescribe the appropriate treatment in clinic and a home exercise programme.
 Most commonly, neck pain is caused by sustained sedentary postures for example: sitting at a desk; working on a laptop; browsing on a phone or tablet; or long periods of driving.
-By doing any of these things, it’s common to adopt a posture that takes the neck out of “normal alignment”.

 If symptoms are nerve-related the pain will be sharp, shooting, and may feel numb or give a sensation of pins and needles.
 The cause of this type of pain is frequently the same as the reasons already mentioned above.
 The key issue is therefore sustained positions or postures and is commonly described as achy and nagging and can be relieved with stretching, rest from the aggravating factors, heat or a massage which is all detailed further below.